Upper West Side: Education

 The Upper West Side generally has a higher rate of college-educated residents than the rest of the city as of 2018.
 A majority of residents age 25 and older (78%) have a college education or higher, while 6% have less than a high school education and 16% are high school graduates or have some college education.
 By contrast, 64% of Manhattan residents and 43% of city residents have a college education or higher.
 The percentage of the Upper West Side students excelling in math rose from 35% in 2000 to 66% in 2011, and reading achievement increased from 43% to 56% during the same time period.

 The Upper West Side's rate of elementary school student absenteeism is lower than the rest of New York City.
-In the Upper West Side, 14% of elementary school students missed twenty or more days per school year, less than the citywide average of 20%.
-Additionally, 83% of high school students in the Upper West Side graduate on time, more than the citywide average of 75%.
+On the Upper West Side, 14% of elementary school students missed twenty or more days per school year, less than the citywide average of 20%.
+Additionally, 83% of high school students on the Upper West Side graduate on time, more than the citywide average of 75%.

 Schools

 Public

-The New York City Department of Education operates the following public elementary schools in the Upper West Side:
+The New York City Department of Education operates the following public elementary schools on the Upper West Side: